availabs/avail-datamanager-controller/spike/task-queue/experiments/005/README.md

 Some tasks we will want to auto-retry, others perhaps not.

-Allowing Services to register queues will allow services to configure queues accordning to the nature of the Tasks they create.
+Allowing Services to register queues will allow services to configure queues according to the nature of the Tasks they create.

 ---